11 Weird Garden Facts

 - Grass Is Greener

-Lawns first became part of British rich noblemen’s gardens around the Middle-Ages.
+Lawns first became part of British noblemen’s gardens around the Middle-Ages.
 By the 17th century lawns were considered a status symbol.

 - Roses Of Success